nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting a contact / contacts: `delete` <a name="delete"></a>

-Delete the specified contact(s) from the address book.
+Delete the specified contact(s) from contHACKS.

 Format: `delete INDEX`/ `delete INDEX_START-INDEX_END`